jivoi/awesome-osint/README.md

 *Tools to help discover more about a reddit user or subreddit.*

+* [Arctic Shift](https://github.com/ArthurHeitmann/arctic_shift) - A tool for accessing and interacting with large dumps of Reddit data, offering an API and web interface for research and moderation purposes.
 * [Imgur](http://imgur.com/search?q=) - The most popular image hosting website used by redditors.
 * [Mostly Harmless](http://kerrick.github.io/Mostly-Harmless/#features) - Mostly Harmless looks up the page you are currently viewing to see if it has been submitted to reddit.
 * [Reddit Archive](http://www.redditarchive.com) - Historical archives of reddit posts.